Are you looking for the best call to action examples that will inspire your customers to take action?

 One strategy for creating a killer call to action is to foster curiosity and anticipation.

 To effectively build curiosity, you reveal the result of whatever story you’re telling in your content without showing how you’ll get there.
-The goal is to connect your audience with something they really want (the result) and get them curious about how they can achieve it.
+The goal is to connect your audience with something they want (the result) and get them curious about how to achieve it.

 Anticipation is another strategy that works better for selling products.
 Again, you’re selling someone the result that your product brings and getting them excited for their new life change.